 Skip to main content

-La Maison des Papillons - Butterfly Museum, Saint Tropez
+La Maison des Papillons - Butterfly Museum

-Butterfly museum featuring over 35,000 specimens
+Butterfly museum set within a typical Provençal house featuring over 35,000 specimens

-featured in Sights & sites
+featured in Sights & Sites

-The Butterfly Museum is set within a typical Provencal house in the old town.
-Spread across two floors, the collection houses an enormous quantity of different species including rare types from Africa and South America.
-There are over 35,000 specimens.
+The Butterfly Museum is located in the old town, spread across two floors, the collection houses an enormous quantity of different species.
+There are over 35,000 specimens, including rare types from Africa and South America.

 The museum was created by painter Dany Lartigue in his own private house, a typical Tropezian home.
 Lartigue is a passionate butterfly aficionado and has been collecting specimens for decades.
 His collection is mainly focused on French species, such as the rare Apollon Noir from the Mercantour region.